Python NumPy Tutorial – Learn NumPy Arrays With Examples

 O/P - [[ 1 2 3] [4 5 6]]

 Many of you must be wondering that why do we use python numpy if we already have python list?
-So, let us understand this with examples.
+So, let us understand with some examples in this python numpy tutorial.

-We use python numpy instead of list because of the below three reasons:
+We use python numpy array instead of a list because of the below three reasons:

 - Less Memory